HewlettPackard/hpe-sd-cloud/docker/images/sd-aio/README.md

 SD All-in-One Docker Image
 ==========================

 This is an all-in-one Docker image for Service Director.
 It includes both provisioning (Service Activator plus the DDE solution), the closed loop (ASR solution, Kafka, Zookeeper and the SNMP adapter) and the UOC-based UI.
-Required databases for both Service Activator (EnterpriseDB) and UOC (CouchDB) are included as well.
+Required databases for both Service Activator (PostgreSQL) and UOC (CouchDB) are included as well.

 Usage
 -----